 Tag Crowd is an awesome web-based cloud visualization tool.
 You can paste in your own text or even link to another website online.
 The application will automatically parse the page for content and rearrange popular keywords by size and density.

-There have been a few other popular solutions to this, however I feel that Tag Crowd is the most elegant, not to mention it doesn’t require installing any 3rd party software.
+There have been a few other popular solutions to this, however, I feel that Tag Crowd is the most elegant, not to mention it doesn’t require installing any 3rd party software.
 They additionally offer you 3 choices: uploading a file (such as .doc or .pdf ), linking a web page, or directly pasting your content into a text area.
 There are also some configuration options including max and min word frequencies.

 Vuvox is another interactive web app for designers and data lovers.
 You can share slideshows and photo galleries dynamically on your own website or profile page, but you aren’t limited strictly to photo media – in fact Vuvox allows for music and video uploads as well!

-Notice this is another service which does require you to sign up for a free account before creating visualizations.
+Notice this is another service that does require you to sign up for a free account before creating visualizations.
 This requirement is in place mostly to cut down on server costs from anonymous usage, but after joining you have access to some really fun tools for creating collages and data slideshows.
 Many users offer their creations publicly to browse through.

 Vuvox has a featured gallery for exactly these types of presentations.